1983 Australian Labor Party leadership spill

-A leadership spill in the Australian Labor Party, then the opposition party in the Parliament of Australia, was held on 8 February 1983.
-It saw the resignation of Leader Bill Hayden followed by the election of Bob Hawke as his replacement.
+A leadership spill in the Australian Labor Party, the opposition party in the Parliament of Australia, was held on 8 February 1983.
+It saw the resignation of leader Bill Hayden followed by the election of Bob Hawke.

 Background

 Bill Hayden had been leader of the Labor Party since shortly after the 1977 landslide defeat, and he led the party to a much improved result at the 1980 election.
 However, after only just surviving a challenge from Shadow Minister for Industrial Relations Bob Hawke, a disappointing by-election result in December 1982 caused many to question his ability to win the impending federal election.
 With a second challenge from Hawke imminent, Hayden resigned as party leader on 3 February 1983 and Hawke was elected, in the caucus ballot held on 8 February, unopposed.